 Local government elections play an important role in Western Australia's democratic system.
 Ordinary local government elections are held on the third Saturday in October every two years.
 The upcoming local government elections will be held in October 2017.
 The majority of local governments conduct postal voting elections and contract the

-Western Australian Electoral Commission (WAEC) to run the elections.
-Local governments that conduct in person elections receive support from the Department of Local Government and Communities (DLGC), with a small number contracting the WAEC.
+Western Australian Electoral Commission (WAEC) to run their elections.
+Local governments that conduct in-person elections receive support from the Department of Local Government, Sport and Cultural Industries (DLGSC), with a small number contracting the WAEC.
 The WAEC appoints returning officers for the elections it conducts.

 Voting in a local government election is not compulsory in Western Australia.
 However, all electors are strongly encouraged to vote.

 First past the post

 Under the first past the post system, electors indicate the candidate, or candidates, of their choice by placing a tick in the box opposite the names of the chosen persons - up to the number of vacancies to be filled.
 The result of an election will be determined by counting the number of votes received by each candidate in the count.
 In cases where there is a single vacancy, the candidate with the most votes will be elected, while in cases where there is more than one vacancy candidates will be elected in order according to the number of votes received by each.

 In-person and postal elections